vantezzen/react-cookie-banner/README.md

 react-cookie-banner handles displaying your cookie banner, saving and managing user consent and loading of external scripts based on user consent for you.

-- **Simple to use**: Just wrap your app in the `CookieConsentProvider` and use the `CookieBanner` component to display the cookie banner
+- **Simple to use**: No large configuration needed, just wrap your external scripts in the `CookieService` component
-- **Minimal config**: Services are automatically added to your cookie banner by wrapping them in the `CookieService` component
 - **Support for all library loaders**: You can use other libraries like `@nextjs/third-parties` to load external scripts
+- **i18n support**: Build-in support for multiple languages, plus fully customizable texts if you need it
-- **Handles loading of external scripts**: Only load external scripts if the user has given consent
+- **Handles consent automatically**: All scripts wrapped in the `CookieService` component are only loaded if the user has given consent
 - **Customizable**: Customize the look and feel of the cookie banner to fit your website
 - **Google Consent Mode**: Automatically enable Google Consent Mode for Google Analytics and Ads
-- **Privacy Policy Link**: Add a link to your privacy policy to the cookie banner and hide the banner while the user reads the privacy policy
-- **Small**: Only 6.5kb gzipped
+- **Multi-tab support**: User consent is saved in local storage and synced between tabs automatically

 What does it look like?